Former Brompton Gasworks

 MAB

 MAB is responsible for ensuring the milestones set out in the Agreement are satisfied.
 MAB is also responsible for site management.
-Development is expected to commence in late 2025, following completion of the site contamination audit.
+MAB is managing the civil works at the site.
+MAB will also manage construction of the development, which is expected to commence towards the end of 2026 following completion of the site contamination audit.

 Further information about the gasworks remediation is available on the MAB website.

 Auditors are expert individuals accredited by the EPA who are subject to specific legislative obligations and guideline requirements.
-Auditors independently review the assessment and remediation carried out by others and provide their written opinions and determinations, including the preparation of a site contamination audit report.
+Auditors independently review the assessment and remediation carried out by others and provide their written opinions and determinations, including the preparation of interim audit advice and a site contamination audit report.

 Information about the audit system is available on the EPA website, and includes information regarding: